Let’s add awkward to /etc/hosts

 -

-output directing us towards thestore
+linpeas.shoutput directing us towards thestoreendpoint.

 The content of the